stefanpejcic/OpenPanel/documentation/docs/admin/000_intro.md

 Docker and any required Docker images will be installed for you.

-All users data resides in `/var` and we recommend, if your disk is partitioned, that this partition contains most of your available space.
+All users data resides in `/home` and all docker data resides in `/var`.
+If your disk is partitioned, we recommend that these partition contain most of your available space.

 ## Installation

+The installation process takes about 5 ninutes.
 To install openpanel follow these steps:

 1. Log in to your new server;
 - as root via SSH or